huridocs/uwazi-documentation/admin-docs/glossary-of-terms.md

 - **Fallback** is an alternative document if the main (or intended) one is not available.

+- **Favicon**  is an icon that appears in the browser tab and bookmarks.

 - **Filters** allow you to narrow down the number and type of documents and categories.

 - **Landing page** is the first page or the home page that the users see when visiting your Uwazi instance.